 Projects

 These are some things I’ve made and shared in the hope that others such as yourself might find uses for them.
-All are considered works in progress, so I welcome feedback or any ideas you may have for improvments.
+All are considered works in progress, so I welcome feedback or any ideas you may have for improvements.

 jQuery plugins